AliceTimken/uk-legislators/README.md

 ### Legislators file structure overview

-`canadian_mp_twitterhandles.csv` contains general information on Canadian Members of Parliament in the 44th House of Commons (elected in 2021).
+`canadian_mp_twitterhandles.csv` contains the name, party, and Twitter handles of Canadian Members of Parliament in the 44th House of Commons (elected in 2021).

-`Extracting MP Tweets` is an R Markdown file that pulls inidividual user information and individual tweets from Twitter using the [rtweet package](https://www.rdocumentation.org/packages/rtweet/versions/0.7.0) as well as Twitter's Academic API and the [academictwitteR package](https://www.rdocumentation.org/packages/academictwitteR/versions/0.3.1).
+`ExtractingMPTweets.html` is an HTML R Markdown file that pulls inidividual user information and individual tweets from Twitter using the [rtweet package](https://www.rdocumentation.org/packages/rtweet/versions/0.7.0) as well as Twitter's Academic API and the [academictwitteR package](https://www.rdocumentation.org/packages/academictwitteR/versions/0.3.1).
 This file is opened using your web browser.

 (Note: The rtweet library can be used by Twitter users without approval, while Academic Twitter requires approval from Twitter.)

+`Canada_tw.Rmd` is an R Markdown file that performs text analyses of MP tweets with French and English stopwords using the [tidytext package](https://cran.r-project.org/web/packages/tidytext/index.html) and [SnowballC package](https://cran.r-project.org/web/packages/SnowballC/index.html).

 ### Data Dictionary (CSV)